david-drew/OpenVINO-Custom-Layers/2019.r1.0/README.md

 ## Generate the Template Files Using the Model Extension Generator:

-We will use the Model Extension Generator tool to automatically create templates for all the various files that will be needed by the Model Optimizer and Inference Engine to execute the custom layer.
-The template files will be partially replaced by Python and C++ code as needed to implement the functionality of *cosh* as needed by the different tools.
+We will use the Model Extension Generator tool to automatically create templates for all the various files that will be needed by the Model Optimizer to convert and the Inference Engine to execute the custom layer.
+The template files will be partially replaced by Python and C++ code as necessary to implement the functionality of *cosh* as needed by the different tools.
 To do this for the *cosh* custom layer, we run the Model Extension Generator with the following options:

 - --mo-tf-ext = Generate a template for a Model Optimizer TensorFlow extractor
 - --mo-op = Generate a template for a Model Optimizer custom layer operation